Graham Jarvis: Career

+He played character roles in several films, including as Amos Bush, the leader of the ultra-conservative Christopher Mott Society (inspired by the John Birch Society) in Cold Turkey.

+His last major part was as "Charles Jackson", father of Annie Jackson Camden in the WB Network TV drama 7th Heaven, a role that he filled until his death.

 Jarvis acted in the role of Elliot Sinclair in The Journeyman Project trilogy of video games and was also the narrator in the first American production of The Rocky Horror Show at the Roxy Theatre in Los Angeles, playing alongside Meat Loaf and Tim Curry.

 Personal life and death

 Jarvis lived in Los Angeles with his wife Joanna Jarvis.
 He had two sons, Lex and Matt.
-On April 16, 2003, he died from multiple myeloma and was interred at Pierce Brothers Valley Oaks Memorial Park in Westlake Village, California.
+On April 16, 2003, he died from multiple myeloma.
+He was interred at Pierce Brothers Valley Oaks Memorial Park in Westlake Village, California.